milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Annelise/Lull of lavender.md

 *She passes me one of the mugs, which I graciously accept with both hands.
 As I bring the cup to my lips, a whiff of the lavender and vanilla tickles my nose.*

-*As soon as the drink hits my tongue, I'm greeted by the satisfying creaminess of milk as delicate floral notes of lavender caress my taste buds.
-A subtle hint of vanilla follows after, providing a sweet undertone that pulls all the flavours together.*
+*As soon as the drink hits my tongue, I'm greeted by a satisfying creamy flavour as delicate floral notes of lavender caress my taste buds.*

+*A subtle hint of vanilla follows after, providing a sweet undertone that pulls all the flavours together.*

-Emi: "Wow, I don't think I've tasted anything like this before!
-The lavender and vanilla adds depth, but at the same time, it's not so overwhelming that it takes away from the milk tea base."
+Emi: "Wow, I don't think I've tasted anything like this before!"

+Emi: "The lavender and vanilla adds depth, but at the same time, it's not so overwhelming that it takes away from the milk tea base."

 *Annelise blushes slightly, flustered to hear my praise.*

 Annelise: "I'm glad you like it.
-To be honest, I was a bit nervous about whether I made it well or not.
-I do make it often, but it's the first time I'm having someone else try it. . ."
+To be honest, I was a bit nervous about whether I made it well or not."

+Annelise: "I do make this often, but it's the first time I'm having someone else try it. . ."

 Annelise: "The others don't drink tea that often, so I'm glad to see another tea lover."

 Emi: "Well, I think you did an amazing job.
 I didn't think you could do very much with tea other than add sugar or milk."

-*She smiles tenderly at me, her face a mix of both relief and genuine happiness.
-I take another refreshing sip of the drink, relishing the effort and care that she put into making it for me.*
+*She smiles tenderly at me, her face a mix of both relief and genuine happiness.*

+*I take another refreshing sip of the drink, relishing the effort and care that she put into making it for me.*

 Emi: "You know, you kind of remind me of Ingram right now."